QuickSort in Clojure

 function provided by the core library.

-Using this function neatly allows us to partition the collection into two separate lists in an extremely expressive manner.
+This function neatly partitions the collection into two separate lists in an extremely expressive manner.

 (defn quick-sort [[pivot & coll]]